HeikoKramer/webDev/nodeJS_notes.md

 <br>
 The third parameter position, where we have specified the encoding **utf8** is for the **options**. <br>
 As there are multiple options available, we could as well replace that with the **option object**: `{ encoding: 'utf8' }` <br>

+### Writing temporary files
+**NOTE:** Node.js writing processes are not atomic operations. <br>
+**All or nothing** does not apply here, if the operation breaks during execution while overwriting a file, that file will not be restored, you end up with some half-complete data garbage. <br>
+A work-around would here be to write a temporary file first. <br>
+If the temp-file creation was successful, you can use `fs.rename()` to replace the former file with the new version. <br>
+`fs.rename()` is an atomic operation and will restore the initial state of the former file if something crashes. <br>
+To store a temporary file, we can use the **os module**, specifically the method `os.tmpdir()`. <br>